Project Members

 Justin C. Ortagus, Ph.D.

-Justin Ortagus is an Associate Professor in the School of Human Development and Organizational Studies in Education and director of the Institute of Higher Education at the University of Florida.
+Justin C. Ortagus is a Professor in the College of Education and Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.
 His research typically examines how online education, community colleges, and state policies impact the opportunities and outcomes of underserved students.
 His state policy work focuses primarily on the equity, effectiveness, and unintended consequences of state policies in higher education.

 Bio